 NFL Betting Fundamentals

-The bottom line in any American football game in terms of NFL betting is the spread, moneyline and total.
-These are the most important aspects to the actual game for both experts and novices.
+The bottom line with NFL betting odds is the spread (including the moneyline) and the total.
+These are the most important aspects for both expert and novice bettors.

 Team A: +145